Delaware Court Records

 They may also bring their own witnesses.

-Anyone found guilty will have fines assessed against them and per the DMV policies, they will have demerit points assessed on their licenses.
+Anyone found guilty may have fines assessed against them and per the DMV policies, they may have demerit points assessed on their licenses.

 Convicted persons who were fined more than $100 or given a prison sentence may appeal to the Court of Common Pleas Traffic Court within 15 days of their conviction.